Anorov/PySocks/README.md

 PySocks
 =======

-Updated and semi-actively maintained version of [SocksiPy](http://socksipy.sourceforge.net/), with bug fixes and extra features.
+PySocks lets you send traffic through SOCKS and HTTP proxy servers.
+It is a modern fork of [SocksiPy](http://socksipy.sourceforge.net/) with bug fixes and extra features.

 Acts as a drop-in replacement to the socket module.
+Seamlessly configure SOCKS proxies for any socket object by calling `socket_object.set_proxy()`.

 Status Update
 -------------